 In 1978, Camp joined the St. Paul Pioneer Press as a features reporter.
 He became a daily columnist at the newspaper in 1980.
 That same year he was a finalist for the Pulitzer Prize for a series of stories on Native American culture.
 In 1986, Camp won the Pulitzer Prize for Non-Deadline Feature Writing for a series of stories on the farm crisis in the Midwest entitled "Life on the Land: An American Farm Family."

 Camp has written the bestselling "Prey" series under the name John Sandford.
-The early titles in this series, which features Lucas Davenport, include, in order of publication, Rules of Prey(1989), Shadow Prey (1990), Eyes of Prey (1991), Silent Prey (1992), Winter Prey (1993), Night Prey (1994), Mind Prey 1995), Sudden Prey (1996), Secret Prey (1998), Certain Prey (1999), Easy Prey (2000), Chosen Prey (2001), Mortal Prey (2002), Naked Prey (2003), Hidden Prey (2004), Broken Prey (2005), Invisible Prey (2007), Phantom Prey (2008), Wicked Prey (2009), Storm Prey (2010) and Buried Prey (2011).
-More recently, volumes 25-29 of the series, are these titles: 25.
-Gathering Prey, 26.
-Extreme Prey, 27.
-Golden Prey, 28.
-Twisted Prey and 29.
-Neon Prey, and so on.
+The titles in this series, which features Lucas Davenport, include, in order of publication, Rules of Prey(1989), Shadow Prey (1990), Eyes of Prey (1991), Silent Prey (1992), Winter Prey (1993), Night Prey (1994), Mind Prey 1995), Sudden Prey (1996), Secret Prey (1998), Certain Prey (1999), Easy Prey (2000), Chosen Prey (2001), Mortal Prey (2002), Naked Prey (2003), Hidden Prey (2004), Broken Prey (2005), Invisible Prey (2007), Phantom Prey (2008), and Wicked Prey (May, 2009).

 Dark of the Moon and Heat Lightning, spinoffs of the Prey Series featuring Virgil Flowers, were declared “compulsively readable” by the L.A.
 Times.
-The Virgil Flowers series now consists of a dozen volumes.

 With the "Prey" series, Sandford has displayed a brilliance of characterization and pace that has earned him wide praise and made the books national bestsellers.
 He has been hailed as a "born storyteller" (San Diego Tribune), his work as "the kind of trimmed-to-the-bone thriller you can't put down" (Chicago Tribune), and Davenport as "one of the most engaging (and iconoclastic) characters in contemporary fiction."
 (Detroit News)